© Puhhha | Dreamstime.com

 That said, blue light therapy is only successful at treating areas where the light hits the abnormal tissue (i.e. on or just below the skin).
 This means it’s not good for treating larger tumors.
 Often, multiple blue light therapy treatments are necessary to achieve results.

-What Is Blue Light Therapy Good For?
+What Does Blue Light Therapy Work for?

 Photodynamic therapy is used by oncologists, cosmetic surgeons, optometrists, and dermatologists.
 It’s especially helpful at treating multiple types of cancer, especially those with tumors or growths that lie close to the skin’s surface.
 For blue light therapy to work, the light must be directly applied to the diseased tissue.
 Since the therapy can’t penetrate beyond the depth reached by the light, it’s hard to target diseased cells beyond about 1 cm of the light source.